 Assertive Discipline is the method the school uses.
 The rules were drawn up by pupils and staff and will be explained and revised regularly.
 All incidents of serious rule breaking will be investigated, recorded and subsequent behaviour monitored.
-Each class has its own behaviour log and the headteacher has her own log of more serious incidents.
+Each class records behaviour and it is monitored by the headteacher on CPOMS.